Springfield Man Pleads Guilty to Failing to Register as a Sex Offender

-BOSTON, Mass. - A Springfield man was convicted today in federal court of failing to register as a sex offender.
+BOSTON – A Springfield man pleaded guilty yesterday in federal court in Springfield to failing to register as a sex offender.

-United States Attorney Carmen M. Ortiz and John Gibbons, U.S. Marshal for the District of Massachusetts made the announcement today.
-The case is being prosecuted by Assistant U.S. Attorney Alex J. Grant of Ortiz’s Springfield Branch Unit.
+United States Andrew E. Lelling and John Gibbons, United States Marshal for the District of Massachusetts, made the announcement today.
+Assistant U.S. Attorney Alex J. Grant, of Lelling’s Springfield Branch Office, is prosecuting the case.

 This case was brought as part of Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse, launched in May 2006 by the Department of Justice.
 Led by the U.S. Attorneys’ Offices and the DOJ’s Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state, and local resources to locate, apprehend, and prosecute individuals who exploit children, as well as identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.projectsafechildhood.gov.